rossturk/airflux/README.md

-# airflux
+# Airflux

-Airflow tmux wrapper
+An installer and tmux session manager for Airflow